Shirley Hanson Roberts Center for Music Performance MSC 2107

-Duke Hall Gallery is a professional art gallery featuring changing exhibitions of international, national and regional significance.
-In addition to providing exhibitions of contemporary art, a hallmark of the gallery's mission is to demonstrate art's multicultural and interdisciplinary dynamic.
+Duke Hall Gallery is a professional art gallery featuring changing exhibitions of international, national and regional significance that directly correlate to the curricula of the School of Art, Design, and Art History.
+In addition to providing exhibitions of contemporary art, a hallmark of the gallery's mission is to create an active space for robust discourse of vital issues facing our society.
 Duke Hall Gallery is located in Duke Hall, Room 1022, on the corner of Main and Grace Streets.
 Duke Hall Gallery is sponsored by the College of Visual and Performing Arts and the School of Art, Design and Art History.

 New Image Gallery

-New Image Gallery is a professional photography gallery featuring contemporary photography of regional and national significance.
+New Image Gallery is a professional photography gallery featuring contemporary photography and new media by regional, national, and international artists.
 New Image Gallery is located on the second floor of 131 Grace Street and is a curricular component of the School of Art, Design and Art History.

 Institute for Visual Studies